From Horowitz -- Polchinski to Thirring and Back: Introduction

 For general $d>6$, the solutions of the modified HP EFT are strongly coupled, and analyzing them requires knowledge of the full effective action.
 However, for $d=6+\epsilon$ with $\epsilon\ll 1$, one can study them perturbatively in $\epsilon$.
 For example, to leading order in $\epsilon$, we found in \cite{Balthazar:2022hno} that the radial size of the solution at the Hagedorn temperature scales like $l_s/\sqrt{\epsilon}$.
 Thus, as $\epsilon$ increases, the size of the solution decreases.

 To study the solutions at integer values of $d$, such as $d=7, 8, \cdots$, we need to set $\epsilon$ to a positive integer value.
 As we will review, in the study of the HP EFT this corresponds to having to include in the effective action terms of arbitrarily high orders in the fields $\phi$, $\chi$ (as well as the dilaton and metric) \cite{Balthazar:2022hno}.
 This is the sense in which this problem is strongly coupled.
 At the same time, a naive extrapolation of the small $\epsilon$ analysis suggests that the analogs of HP solutions for finite $\epsilon$ are localized at the string scale, like one would expect from the EBH \eqref{bh} -- \eqref{bbb} in the limit $\beta\to\beta_H$.
-Thus, one might hope that the HP-type solutions for $d>6$ might be continuously connected to large EBH's, unlike their $d<6$ cousins.
-We will see that the actual situation is more interesting.
+Thus, it is natural to conjecture that the HP-type solutions for $d>6$ might be continuously connected to large EBH's, unlike their $d<6$ cousins.
+In this paper and the companion paper~\cite{Chu:2025kzl}, we will see that the actual situation is more interesting.

 Further progress along the lines of \cite{Balthazar:2022hno} was impeded by the fact that to proceed one needs to solve a strongly coupled CFT.
 In the EFT approach, one needs to know the full generalized HP effective action, which is difficult to calculate.
 In this paper we suggest an approach that allows one to circumvent this problem.